 What is the most economical way of soaking gear and clothes with Permethrin?

 While you can soak items in the pre-mixed 0.5% Permethrin Solution sold by Sawyer, it is more economical to buy a highly concentrated Permethrin solution like Martins 10% Permethrin and dilute it down to the recommended 0.5% strength solution recommended for treating fabrics.
+Concentrated permethrin solutions are also available in many feed and hardware stores but you want to be careful to avoid any permethrin or permethrin that includes petroleum distillates.
+(See below)

 While often intended for veterinary or agricultural use, highly concentrated Permethrin solutions diluted to a 0.5% Permethrin concentration are thought to be as effective at killing insects as the pre-mixed 0.5% Sawyer Permethrin solution.
 No one knows definitively in the absence of laboratory testing, although anecdotal accounts from many people suggest this to be the case.
-Follow all manufacturer product instructions and use at your own risk.
+Follow all manufacturer product instructions and use them at your own risk.

 How to dilute concentrated permethrin.

 If you use a 10% Permethrin concentrate, you want to dilute it with 19 parts water and 1 part of 10% permethrin concentrate to produce a 0.5% Permethrin solution.
 For example, if you wanted to make a gallon (128 ounces) of a 0.5% Permethrin solution using water and a 10% Permethrin solution, you’d mix 6.4 ounces of 10% Permethrin solution with 121.6 ounces of water.
-If you do this using a 1 gallon plastic water bottle (shown above), you’d pour off 6.4 ounces of water and replace it with 6.4 ounces of the 10% Permethrin concentrate.
+If you do this using a 1-gallon plastic water bottle (shown above), you’d pour off 6.4 ounces of water and replace it with 6.4 ounces of the 10% Permethrin concentrate.
 Shake well to mix it up.

 What’s the best way to soak your clothes with Permethrin?